 Now the choice is ours… continue to live as a slave to sin and death… or choose to accept God’s free gift of salvation through Christ Jesus.

-When you were dead in your sins and in the uncircumcision of your flesh, God made you alive with Christ.
-He forgave us all our sins, having canceled the charge of our legal indebtedness, which stood against us and condemned us; he has taken it away, nailing it to the cross.
-And having disarmed the powers and authorities, he made a public spectacle of them, triumphing over them by the cross. – Colossians 2:13-15 (NIV)
+When you were dead in your transgressions and the uncircumcision of your flesh, He made you alive together with Him, having forgiven us all our transgressions, having canceled out the certificate of debt consisting of decrees against us, which was hostile to us; and He has taken it out of the way, having nailed it to the cross.
+When He had disarmed the rulers and authorities, He made a public display of them, having triumphed over them through Him. – Colossians 2:13-15

 That final Day of Atonement – the day Jesus became our sacrificial Lamb – literally changed everything for God’s people for all eternity.